HPM573-S-24/HW_06/README.md

 - 10 exam rooms,
 - 1 mental health specialist on site,
 - Patient inter-arrival time exponentially distributed with mean 1 minutes,
-- Exam duration exponentially distributed with mean 10 minutes,
+- For primary-care physicians, the exam duration is exponentially distributed with mean 10 minutes,
-- Proportion of patients screened positive for depression 10%,
+- Proportion of patients with depression 10%,
-- Duration of mental health consultation exponentially distributed with mean 20 minutes.
+- For mental health specialist, the duration of mental health consultation is exponentially distributed with mean 20 minutes.

 Report the number of patients arrvied and who were seen by a physician and the mental health specialist before the urgent care closed.